 - Cost of entry to attractions (except the boat trip to the Skellig Islands which has to be added to the price according to the individual preference as explained below.)

-- Pilgrimage costs for Vladyka Irenei, (but not his flights and accommodation before and after the trip, and not his spending money, which will all be covered by our parish.
-Please feel free to assist us in these expenses.)
+- Pilgrimage costs for Vladyka Irenei, (but not his flights and accommodation before and after the trip, and not his spending money, which will be covered by donations and by our parish.
+Please feel free to assist us in these expenses or to invite him for dinner.)

 The cost does not include: